 - Blankets, extra clothes and a change of footwear.
 Keep at least one thermal blanket in your kit, as well as a pair of socks, gloves and even a change of clothing if you have space.
 If you’re trying to dig out of the snow, wet clothes are a likely outcome, and a dry change will keep you warmer.

 - A shovel and cat litter or sand.
-A folding camp shovel can help you dig out of a snow bank, while a bag of cat litter will act to provide traction on ice if your tires are spinning.
-You can also use a bag of sand for the same purpose.
+A folding camp shovel can help you dig out of a snowbank, while a bag of cat litter (or sand) will act to provide traction on ice if your tires are spinning.

 - A flashlight and batteries.
-Keep a good flashlight and an extra set of batteries in the winter car kit in case of a problem at night.
+Keep a good flashlight and an extra set of batteries in your kit in case of a problem at night.

 - Road flares.
 Flares can help other motorists see you if you’re on the side of the road, especially during a winter storm.
-You should set them out on the road at enough of a distance from your location that other cars will have time to slow before reaching your car.
+Set them out at enough of a distance from your location that other cars will have time to safely slow down before reaching your car.

 - Heat packets.
 Small packets that heat up automatically without requiring a power source can help to keep hands and feet warm, especially if you can’t start the car for heat.

 - An emergency phone battery charger.
-These special emergency chargers can give you enough power to make a phone call if needed when your battery is dead and you can’t charge it in the car.
+These special emergency chargers can give you enough power to make a phone call if your phone's battery is dead and you can’t charge it in the car.

 - A Swiss Army Knife.
 A Swiss Army Knife, with all of its various gadgets, can come in handy if stranded on the side of the road.

 - Jumper cables and a tow chain or rope.
 If your car won't start, or if you hit a patch of ice and end up in a ditch, these will ensure you've got the tools necessary when help arrives to get out of a jam quicker.